 being sewn up

 I was sick in recovery so was given anti-sickness drugs which worked well as I wasn’t sick again and 20-30 minutes later I was moved onto the ward.
-It’s a strange feeling being a very proud mum being wheeled from theatre thought the hospital to the Maternity ward.
+It’s a strange feeling being a very proud mum being wheeled from theatre through the hospital to the Maternity ward.
 Your first instincts are to hug your baby really tightly so no-one can see or touch him but at the same time wanting to proudly show him to everyone you pass (while also making sure your hospital gown stays done up and your last scrap of dignity remains intact!).
 I loved all the ohhh and arrrhhh’s from the women and men who we past in the lifts and the corridors en-route.

 I would like to thank Paul who has been absolutely amazing, running back and forth to the hospital while I was in and looking after both me and Emmy amazingly well since we got home.
 Dad’s are often forgotten about after the birth – however he deserves special thanks for being wonderful!!